 For the syrup:

-Preheat oven to 180 degrees C. Grease and flour very well a rectangular cake pan.
+- Preheat oven to 360° F/ 180° C. Grease and flour very well a rectangular cake pan.

-In a large bowl beat together the sugar and the olive oil until creamy.
+- In a large bowl beat together the sugar and the olive oil until creamy.
 Add the eggs, one by one, and continue beating.
 Add the yogurt and the lemon zest and whisk until homogeneous.
 Little by little add the dry mixture and whisk until absorbed in the batter.
-At the end add the blueberries and whisk very carefully with a spoon until just absorbed.
+At the end add the blueberries and whisk very carefully with a rubber spatula, until just absorbed.

 - Pour the batter into the prepared pan.
 Bake for about 40 minutes or until the cake becomes golden brown on the top and a toothpick inserted in the center comes out without batter (it would probably come out in blueberry juice, but watch out that it doesn't have any liquid yellow batter on it).

 - Remove the cake from the oven and let it cool for about 1,5 h before adding the syrup.